Elsalyk/comp1238-try/docs/Cli.md

+# Week 6 Lab

-# Describe what the 'ls' and 'cat' commands
+Describe what the 'ls' and 'cat' commands
 - ls - list files in current directory
 - cat - show contents of a text file